Rezwan66/auto-maniac-client/README.md

 # Auto Maniac Client Website

-A simple responsive single page React application with Firebase SDK Authentication, and backend integration using Express JS and MongoDB database.
+A simple responsive car brand shop, created as a single page React application with Firebase SDK Authentication, and backend integration using Express JS MongoDB CRUD operations.

 ### Technologies Used